opendocsg/opendoc-supreme-court-judgements/2019_SGCA_36/report.md

 73     In the present case, the works under the construction contract between Yau Lee and Far East came to an end upon the Architect’s issuance of the Final Certificate.
 The underlying construction contract in support of PC 75 was in effect _no longer_ a subsisting contract between the parties permitting the submission of any further payment claims under the SOPA.
 In our view, this would be similar to patent errors that we had identified at \[23\] of _Comfort Management_, _ie_, where the contract adduced by the claimant in support of the payment claim is not even the contract between the parties.
 We would add that the situations we have identified at \[60\] involving payment claims which fall outside the ambit of the SOPA would likewise be regarded as patent errors.

 74     In this regard, we note that Yau Lee had argued in its written submissions that PC 75 could not be treated as a patent error because even if it were an error, the error was not “obvious, manifest or otherwise easily recognisable”.
-This is because it was an “issue of considerable legal complexity, meriting considerable submissions from both parties”.[\[note: 51\]](#Ftn_51) We should first state that the issue before us can hardly be said to involve any “legal complexity”.
+This is because it was an “issue of considerable legal complexity, meriting considerable submissions from both parties”.[^51] We should first state that the issue before us can hardly be said to involve any “legal complexity”.
 Here, the patent error relied on by Far East concerned the Architect’s lack of capacity to certify which is plain and evident on the face of the material properly before the adjudicator.

 75     In the present case, notwithstanding the lack of a payment response from Far East, it would have been patently clear to the adjudicator based on the Contract, the Final Certificate, and PC 75 itself, that by the time PC 75 was submitted, the Architect had become _functus officio_ and any payment claims submitted _thereafter_ would be outside the ambit of the SOPA.